 Good news: it’s not the end of the world and it is possible to recover.
 The bad news: it’s still a big obstacle to overcome.
-We’ve caught up with ForceBrands’ Division Director Adina Rothfeld to get her insights on the topic.
+We’ve caught up with ForceBrands’ Senior Director of Executive Recruitment Adina Rothfeld to get her insights on the topic.
 Read on to learn expert tips on how to talk about one of the most challenging career situations.

 If it is not your recent job, you have an advantage